 Thoroughly researched and engagingly written, Millsap’s book explores the economic background of the region made famous by J. D. Vance’s Hillbilly Elegy.
 From early twentieth-century optimism, through the Great Depression and post-WWII manufacturing decline, to Dayton now, with its labor-force problems and opioid crisis, Millsap tracks the underlying forces driving the city’s trajectory.
 Race relations, interstates, suburbanization, climate, crime, geography, and government policies all come into play as Millsap develops a picture of the city, past and present.
 By examining the past, Millsap proposes a plan for the future, claiming that there is hope for Dayton to thrive again.
 And if Dayton can rise from its industrial ashes, then perhaps the Rust Belt can shed its stigma and once again become the backbone of American innovation.

 A Dayton native, Adam A. Millsap is Senior Fellow at the Charles Koch Institute in Arlington, Virginia.
 His op-eds and commentary have appeared nationally in USA Today, U.S. News & World Report, Forbes, and the BBC, as well as local publications such as the Cincinnati Enquirer and the Orange County Register.
-He is a Senior Affiliated Scholar at the Mercatus Center at George Mason University.

 List of Illustrations

 Chapter 2 Dayton from the turn of the 20th century to 1930: A period of optimism

 Chapter 3 The Dayton Area 1930 – 1960: Relative Decline